How to Fix a 100% Disk Usage on Windows 10

 Disable Windows Search

-• Run a complete system antivirus scan to check for malware or viruses causing excessive disk usage.
+A malware-infected system can show the error.
+To check for Malware, Run a complete system antivirus scan to check for malware or viruses that can cause excessive disk usage.

-• Some third-party applications may cause high disk usage.
+Some third-party applications may cause high disk usage.
 Identify and uninstall or turn off any unnecessary or suspicious programs.
+Remove the startup apps in Windows 10 or 11

 Adjust Virtual Memory